-In addition to our corporate offices in Dubai, United Arab Emirates, and our production facilities, we operate commercial service locations in Hong Kong, Switzerland and the United States.
-Our knowledgeable, local professionals are native to the regions they work in, so they speak your language, know your culture, and understand your needs.
+We operate globally with offices and/or production facilities in North America, South America, the Middle East and Asia.
+Our knowledgeable, local professionals are native to the regions in which they work, so they speak your language, know your culture and understand your needs.

-World-class technical service and support are available through our highly trained sales representatives.
+World-class technical service and support are available through our highly-trained sales representatives.